mitre-ace-direct/ace-direct/README.md

 .
 ```

 After executing this script, try to access the portals.
-See [Accessing the websites](#accessing-the-websites) .
+See [Accessing the websites](#accessing-the-websites).

 ### Building and deploying the application servers